-The convertible loan reserve comprises the equity component of the CCI convertible loan, signed on May 20, 2016 (see Note 13(b)).
+The convertible loan reserve comprises the equity component of the CCI convertible loan (see Note 11(b)).

 (iii) Currency Translation Reserve

 The currency translation reserve comprises all foreign currency differences arising from the translation of the financial statements of foreign operations.